elopio/docs/source/includes/_constants.md

 ### augur.constants.REPORTING_STATE (Object)

-Contains the constants used to represent each of the [Reporting](report) states a [Market](#market) can be in.
+Object that acts as an enum containing the constants used to represent each of the [Reporting](report) states a [Market](#market) can be in.

 ### augur.constants.STAKE_TOKEN_STATE (Object)

-Description pending.
+Object that acts as an enum for all of the possible states for a Stake Token (typically referred to as a [Dispute Token](#dispute-token)).

 ### augur.constants.TRADE_GAS (string)

-Description pending.
+Gas limit used when calling `augur.trading.tradeUntilAmountIsZero`.

 ### augur.constants.TRADE_GROUP_ID_NUM_BYTES (number)